nodejs/node-eps/002-es-modules.md

 * The CLI has a location URL of the process working directory.
 * Paths are resolved to realpaths normally *after* all these steps.

 1. Apply the URL parser to `specifier`.
 If the result is not failure, return the result.
 2. If `specifier` does start with the character U+002F SOLIDUS (`/`), the two-character sequence U+002E FULL STOP, U+002F SOLIDUS (`./`), or the three-character sequence U+002E FULL STOP, U+002E FULL STOP, U+002F SOLIDUS (`../`)
     1. Let `specifier` be the result of applying the URL parser to `specifier` with importing location's URL as the base URL.
     2. Return the result of applying the path search algorithm to `specifier`.
 3. Return the result of applying the module search algorithm to `specifier`.

 ##### 3.3.1.2.
 Path Search

 1. If it does not throw an error, return the result of applying the file search algorithm to `specifier`.
 2. If it does not throw an error, return the result of applying the directory search algorithm to `specifier`.
 3. Throw an error.

 ##### 3.3.1.3.
 File Search

 1. If the resource for `specifier` exists, return `specifier`.
 2. For each file extension `[".mjs", ".js", ".json", ".node"]`
     1. Let `searchable` be a new URL from `specifier`.
     2. Append the file extension to the pathname of `searchable`.
     3. If the resource for `searchable` exists, return `searchable`.
 3. Throw an error.

 ##### 3.3.1.4.
 Package Main Search

 1. If it does not throw an error, return the result of applying the file search algorithm to `specifier`.
 2. If it does not throw an error, return the result of applying the index search algorithm to `specifier`.
 3. Throw an error.

 ##### 3.3.1.5.
 Index Search

 1. Let `searchable` be a new URL from `specifier`.
 2. If `searchable` does not have a trailing `/` in its pathname append one.
 3. Let `searchable` be the result of applying the URL parser to `./index` with `specifier` as the base URL.
 4. If it does not throw an error, return the result of applying the file search algorithm to `searchable`.
 5. Throw an error.

 ##### 3.3.1.6.
 Directory Search

 1. Let `dir` be a new URL from `specifier`.
 2. If `dir` does not have a trailing `/` in its pathname append one.
 3. Let `searchable` be the result of applying the URL parser to `./package.json` with `dir` as the base URL.
-5. If the resource for `searchable` exists and it contains a "main" field.
+4. If the resource for `searchable` exists and it contains a "main" field.
     1. Let `main` be the result of applying the URL parser to the `main` field with `dir` as the base URL.
     2. If it does not throw an error, return the result of applying the package main search algorithm to `main`.
-6. If it does not throw an error, return the result of applying the index main search algorithm to `dir`.
+5. If it does not throw an error, return the result of applying the index search algorithm to `dir`.
-7. Throw an error.
+6. Throw an error.

 ##### 3.3.1.7.
 Module Search

 1. Let `package` be a new URL from the directory containing the importing location.
 2. If `package` does not have a trailing `/` in its pathname append one.
 3. Let `searchable` be the result of applying the URL parser to `./node_modules/${specifier}` with `package` as the base URL.
 4. If it does not throw an error, return the result of applying the file search algorithm to `searchable`.
 5. If it does not throw an error, return the result of applying the directory search algorithm to `searchable`.
 6. Let `parent` be the result of applying the URL parser to `../` with `package` as the base URL.
 7. If it does not throw an error, return the result of applying the module search algorithm to `specifier` with an importing location of `parent`.
 8. Throw an error.

 ##### 3.3.1.7.
 Examples